scrawlon/CSS-Animation-Blocks/README.md

 <script>/* CSS Animation Blocks JavaScript code goes here */</script>
 ```

-CSS Animation Blocks hold timeline events in objects with keys representing event times in 'Minutes:Seconds' format.
+CSS Animation Blocks hold timeline events in objects with keys representing event times in 'Minutes:Seconds:Milliseconds' format.
 You just require the library and add the timeline.

 Here's a CSS Animation Block code to run the 'fade-in' animation on the '.box' div: